Salary vs Dividends: The Ultimate Guide on How to Pay Yourself From a Corporation in Canada

 Income taxes

 It is important to note that dividends are not an “expense” to the corporation.
-In other words, they do not provide your corporation with a tax deduction.
+In other words, they do not provide your corporation with a tax deduction (like a salary does).
 This means that you will pay corporate taxes on any amounts that you pay as a dividend in the same way you would pay corporate taxes on those amounts if you did not pay a dividend.
 You also pay personal tax on the dividend.

 But isn’t that double tax?